couchbase/kv_engine/docs/range_scans/range_scan_continue.md

 A range-scan-continue response sequence indicates success using status codes

 * Status::Success 0x00: Used for intermediate responses making up a larger response.
-* Status::RangeScanMore 0xA6: Scan has not reached the end key, more data maybe available, client should issue another continue.
+* Status::RangeScanMore 0xA6: Scan has reached a limit and has not reached the end key, more data maybe available and the client must issue another continue.
 * Status::RangeScanComplete 0xA7: Scan has reached the end of the range.

 ### Errors